kyma-project/kyma/docs/kyma/04-05-use-your-own-domain.md

 Follow these steps:

 1. Export the project name, the domain name, and the DNS zone name as environment variables.
-Run thesecommands:
+Run these commands:

     ```bash
     export GCP_PROJECT={YOUR_GCP_PROJECT}